-The information you sent an email has to be valuable on a consistent basis or your subscribers will quickly become unsubscribers.
+The information you send as an email has to be valuable on a consistent basis or your subscribers will quickly unsubscribe.
 While it is good to send bits and inducements to make your emails more valuable, some of your email content needs to be basically precious as well.

-Information about products or services or your company can be valuable especially for new prospects of the people who are interested in learning about new products with the latest trends.
+Information about products, services or your company can be valuable; especially for new prospects of the people who are interested in learning about new products with the latest trends.
 Tips and advice can be valuable if purchasing your goods and services engage research, expertise or sound reasoning.

-Tips and advice can come from you or your employees or you can feature tips and advice from your satisfied customers or product suppliers.
-Instructions and instructions can tell clients how to get the nearly all out of your products or services before a sale and after a sale.
+Tips and advice can come from you, your employees, feature tips and advice from your satisfied customers or product suppliers.
+Instructions can tell clients how to get all out of your products or services before a sale and after a sale.

 If you decide to use content from other sources in your email always ask for written permission so you don’t violate any copyright laws.
 Assume all content is copyright protected and consult a licensed attorney if you aren’t sure if you have permission to use someone else’s content.